ethereum/ethereum-org-website/src/content/decentralized-identity.md

 ### On-chain attestations {#onchain-attestations}

 On-chain attestations are held in [smart contracts](/developers/docs/smart-contracts/) on the Ethereum blockchain.
-The smart contract (acting as a registry in this case) will map an attestation to a corresponding on-chain DID (i.e., a public key).
+The smart contract (acting as a registry) will map an attestation to a corresponding on-chain decentralized identifier (a public key).

-Here's an example to show on-chain attestations might work in practice:
+Here's an example to show how on-chain attestations might work in practice:

-1. A company (XYZ Corp.) plans to sell ownership shares using a smart contract, but only wants buyers that have completed a background check.
+1. A company (XYZ Corp) plans to sell ownership shares using a smart contract but only wants buyers that have completed a background check.

-2. XYZ Corp. can have the company handling the background checks issue on-chain attestations on Ethereum.
-This attestation certifies that an individual (represented by a DID) has completed the check, but doesn't expose any personal information.
+2. XYZ Corp can have the company performing background checks to issue on-chain attestations on Ethereum.
+This attestation certifies that an individual has passed the background check without exposing any personal information.

-3. The smart contract handling the sales of shares can call the registry contract for identities of screened buyers.
-This makes it possible for the smart contract to determine who is permitted to buy shares or not.
+3. The smart contract selling shares can check the registry contract for the identities of screened buyers, making it possible for the smart contract to determine who is permitted to buy shares or not.

 ## Benefits of decentralized identity {#benefits-of-decentralized-identity}